-- Proper written authorization from parent and physician, and relevant emergency action plans are not received by the set deadline prior to the trip (2 weeks prior for day trips, 1 month prior for overnights.) - Authorized medication is not in the properly labeled, original container or is expired or not received at school by the set deadline prior to the trip.
+- Proper written authorization from parent and physician, and relevant emergency action plans are not received by the set deadline prior to the trip. - Authorized medication is not in the properly labeled, original container or is expired or not received at school by the set deadline prior to the trip.
 (2 weeks prior for day trips, 1 month prior for overnights.) - In the judgment of the nurse, the student's health care needs cannot safely be met on the trip.